dillonvuong/supplyframe-challenge/README.md

 ## Nice to Haves
 1. Sticky "Back to Top" anchored on the bottom right of page button which appears after scrolling down a little.
+2. Search bar for getting projects with certain keywords (elastic search functionality?)
+3. "Filter by" functionality working
+4. "Per page" functionality working

 ## Compromises/things to optimize
 1. Dropped Bootstrap NPM and favored CDN because I couldn't wrap my head around the folder structure

+## How I develop and learn
+1. Discord.
+Discord is my number one resource (right after stack, of course).
+2. Youtube tutorials related directly to a starter app I am doing.

+## Example of how I solved certain problems
+1. How to display cards (fill in later with images from this [link](https://discord.com/channels/102860784329052160/105765765117935616/984148225298694184) forward ).
+I first tried to get inspiration for the card design by looking on Dribble, posting on Discord, and also asking my cousin, who is a UX/UI designer.
+Initially I was thinking of having a 3 column, centered design for the posts (kind of like instagram) as well as having the cards perfectly squared, as they are on the official Hackaday site.
+However, after looking more into it I believed that the masonry card layout would be best fit for a design like this (inspired initially by pinterest).
+The [Material Design](https://material.io/components/cards#card-collections) website also helped me style the card and recommends something similar for a collection.
+Then I was faced with the problem of how to get the cards to look like they do on [Dribble](dribble.com).
+I asked on Discord an a user pointed out that I had to change the max-width property of the container.
+I made the container fluid after reading the [documentation](https://getbootstrap.com/docs/5.0/layout/containers/) on Bootstrap.
+In the end, to make it what I wanted, I inspected the dribble site and found that they also use a fluid container but with 72 px of padding addded on each side.